 - 16. Education outcomes we will achieve educational excellence and high standards for all children and young people as we recover from the pandemic, by working in partnership with early years providers, schools, colleges and universities, by building greater coherence across the system and by engaging businesses, communities and the arts sector in supporting education outcomes. - 17.
-Levelling Up Outcomes for Families we will work to address inequalities affecting children and families by focusing on recovery from the pandemic, tackling family poverty, mental health support, emotional wellbeing and healthy, active and productive lifestyles, making sure that we engage hard to reach groups. - 18.
-Family Resilience and Stability we will work to strengthen family resilience and stability, as part of thriving communities, by embedding an approach that tackles the drivers of family instability and provides support to low income, vulnerable and working families. - 19.
-Safety we will continue to improve the safety of Essex residents, including children and young people, by sustaining our nationally recognised approach to early intervention, safeguarding and neglect, by addressing domestic abuse, child criminal and sexual exploitation and peer on peer abuse and by delivering on the work of the Safety Advisory Group. - 20.
-Outcomes for vulnerable children we will work to level up outcomes for the most vulnerable and disadvantaged groups including Children in Care, Care Leavers, Children with SEND and children from BAME communities by working with children, young people and partners across the system.
+Family Resilience and Stability we will work to strengthen family resilience and stability, as part of thriving communities, by embedding an approach that tackles the drivers of family instability and provides support to low income, vulnerable and working families. - 18.
+Safety we will continue to improve the safety of Essex residents, including children and young people, by sustaining our nationally recognised approach to early intervention, safeguarding and neglect, addressing domestic abuse, child criminal and sexual exploitation and peer on peer violence and abuse.
+We will continue close working with our partners to help make our communities safer and address key issues such as violence and vulnerability, and safety for women and girls. - 19.
+Outcomes for vulnerable children we will work to improve outcomes for the most vulnerable and disadvantaged groups including Children in Care, Care Leavers, Children with SEND and children from BAME communities by working with children, young people and partners across the system. - 20.
+Levelling Up Outcomes for Families we will work to address inequalities affecting children and families by focusing on recovery from the pandemic, tackling family poverty, mental health support, emotional wellbeing and healthy, active and productive lifestyles, making sure that we engage hard to reach groups.